WhizzCodes/IDiscuss/README.md

 The Main objective of this is Multiple user can raise query and multiple users can slove a particular query in different forums.
 This project includes "admin panel" as well as "user panel" which makes 90% of the project dynamic.

-Non-User Functions:
+**Non-User Functions:**

--View Forums/Questions/Comments/Articels
+-View Forums/Questions/Comments/Articels -Signup

--Signup

-User Functions:

--Login

--Forgot Password

--Edit Profile

--Post Question/Answers/Article

--Edit Question/Answers/Article

--Delete Question/Answers/Article

--Submit Testemonials

--Logout

-Admin Functions:
+**User Functions:**

+-Login-Forgot Password-Edit Profile-Post Question/Answers/Article-Edit Question/Answers/Article-Delete Question/Answers/Article-Submit Testemonials-Logout

+**Admin Functions:**

 -Login